dscottd7/quibble-backend/README.md

 - **OpenAI API: Used to generate product comparisons based on scraped data.**
 - **WebSockets: Real-time communication between the backend and frontend.**
 - **Swagger Hub: Adopted to test API endpoints and CRUD operations, including scraping and OpenAI services.**
-- **Py test: Implemented to test API endpoints and backend functions**
+- **Pytest: Implemented to test API endpoints and backend functions**
-- **Google Cloud Platform: The application is deployed into Google Cloud though Docker Image**
+- **Google Cloud Platform: The application is deployed into Google Cloud as a Docker Image**

 ## Available Scripts
 1. Ensure you are using Python 3.12 or later.
 If you are using Python 3.11 or earlier, the "setuptools" requirement may not function correctly.